MHBZHY/Nourriture/README.md

 This is also my first regular project using Node.js and Mysql for server-side development.

-Of course this is just a practice project, everyone can take it.
-Although I think no one will find some valuable things in it.orz.
+Of course this is just a practicing project, everyone can take it.
+Although I think no one will find some valuable things in it. orz.

 If you have some advice to improve the code, contact me and I will be very pleased. ^_^